 Cigna Europe has grown organically, and also through the acquisitions of Vanbreda International SA-NV in 2010 (subsequently renamed Cigna International Health Services BVBA and which is registered in Belgium) and FirstAssist Ltd in 2011 (which has been renamed Cigna Oak Holdings Ltd and which is registered in the United Kingdom).
 These two companies are intermediaries providing insurance products and services and are incorporated into the wider governance structure referred to below.
-In addition to this, the European Group also includes Cigna Wellbeing (ref.
-3976059) which provides health guidance to the insured (owned 70% by Connecticut General Corporation and 30% by CESL).
+In addition to this, the European Group also includes Cigna Global Wellbeing Holdings Limited (ref.
+3976059) which provides health guidance to members (owned 70% by Connecticut General Corporation and 30% by CESL).

-CLICE has active branches in Spain, UK, Italy and France and CEIC has branches in Switzerland, UK, Singapore and Bahrain.
-Next to these active branches, CLICE Germany has been dormant since it was created and CLICE Switzerland was closed.
+CLICE has active branches in Spain, UK, Italy, France and Bahrain and CEIC has branches in Switzerland, UK and Singapore.
+In addition to these active branches, CLICE has a branch in Germany which has been dormant since it was created.

-The current Group governance structure has been in place since January 1, 2015 and enables Solvency II related responsibilities to be allocated between the companies (Pillar II Elmwood and Pillar III Myrtle) while the life (CLICE) and non-life (CEIC) insurance companies are the risk carriers by which business written and strategic and growth objectives are met through the established global branch structures.
+The current Group governance structure has been in place since January 1, 2015 and enables Solvency II related responsibilities to be allocated between the companies (Pillar II Elmwood and Pillar III Myrtle) while the life (CLICE) and non-life (CEIC) insurance companies are the risk carriers by which business is written and strategic objectives are met through the established global branch structures.

-Exhibit A.1: Simplified Group Structure of Cigna Europe at YE 2019
+Exhibit A.1: Simplified Group Structure of Cigna Europe at YE 2020

-CLICE was incorporated on 18 February 1981 while CEIC was founded on 29 March 2001.
-Their registered office is located at 1000 Brussels, avenue de Cortenbergh 52.
+CLICE was incorporated on February 18, 1981 and CEIC was founded on March 27, 2001.
+Their registered office is located at Plantin en Moretuslei 309, 2140 Antwerp.
 Both are registered with the Crossroad Bank for Enterprises under numbers 0421.437.284 and 0474.624.562 respectively.
-The subscribed capital of CLICE at Year End (YE) 2019 amounts to €107,460,897 and for CEIC €94,401,460.
+The subscribed capital of CLICE at Year End (YE) 2020 amounts to €107,460,897 and for CEIC €94,401,460.